agoutsmedt/methodsnet_scraping/README.md

-This repository contains the materials for the training session about “Mastering Web Scraping for Data Collection” held during [MethodsNET workshop](https://methodsnet.org/workshop/methods-development-and-innovation-workshops/) in October 2024 at UC Louvain.
+This repository contains the materials for the training session about “Mastering Web Scraping for Data Collection” held during [MethodsNET workshop](https://methodsnet.org/workshop/methods-development-and-innovation-workshops/) in October 2024 at UCLouvain.

 You will find [here](./slides/slides.html) the slides of the training session and [here](./exercises/) the R scripts of the different